faisalamin001/faisalamin001/README.md

 </h1>
 <p align='center'>

-- 📚 Currently, I'm immersed in the world of Full-Stack development, with a focus on **Nest.js**.
+- 📚 Currently, I'm immersed in the world of Full-stack development, with a focus on **Nest.js**.

 - 🤝 I'm open to collaboration with fellow developers on exciting projects involving **Next.js, Node.js**, and more.